-Today, Swiss independent watchmaker Romain Gauthier unveiled their first series production watch in stainless steel.
+Today, Swiss independent watchmaker Romain Gauthier unveiled their first series-production watch in stainless steel.
 The Prestige HMS Stainless Steel comes in a 43 mm diameter case and features an ultra-rare meteorite dial (pictured top).
-The material was taken from the Henbury crated, originally discovered in 1931 in the Northern Territory of Australia and is highlighted by coarse intersecting bands of nickel-iron crystal that shimmer at certain angles.
+The material was taken from the Henbury crater, originally discovered in 1931 in the Northern Territory of Australia and is highlighted by coarse intersecting bands of nickel-iron crystal that shimmer at certain angles.
 Learn more about the 10-piece limited edition watch at Romain Gauthier.

 Christopher Ward recently launched the C8 M2.04 Limited Edition which comes in a 44 mm pilot case and pays homage to the Concorde, which had the ability to reach Mach 2.04.
 Not only is the dial inspired by the original Concorde instrument panel – a piece of metal from an actual Concorde G-BOAB was also added behind the movement.
 The 50-piece limited edition is powered by the company’s in-house chronometer Calibre SH21.
 Retail was $2,850 but all have been sold already.